bryancwh/aws-genai-playground-workshop/README.md

 8. Select up to 3 of your preferred Foundation Models (FMs). **Select the Amazon Kendra workspace you have just created**

-9. Generate a rubrics for the course on Computer Science and Design.
+9. Generate a rubrics for the course on "Programming for Business Analytics".
 Hint: You may use

 ```
-You are a university Lecturer in SUTD skilled in assessing student work.
-Create a rubric grading for Computer Science and Design class.
-Your students will be doing a course “Computer Science and Design” based on the document “CSD.pdf” in preparation for the final exam, Format the rubric as a chart and include a rating scale of 1-5.
+You are a Professor in a University's Department of Analytics & Operations, skilled in assessing student work.
+Create a rubric grading a DAO2702 Programming for Business Analytics class.
+For more context this is a module titled “Programming for Business Analytics” based on the document “DAO2702.pdf”.
+In preparation for the final exam, Format the rubric as a chart and include a rating scale of 1-5.
 ```

 ![image](./media/image11.png)